flintlib/arb/doc/source/arb.rst

     Prints *x* in decimal.
 The printed value of the radius is not adjusted to compensate for the fact that the binary-to-decimal conversion of both the midpoint and the radius introduces additional error.

+.. function:: void arb_printn(const arb_t x, long digits, ulong flags)

+    Prints a nice decimal representation of *x*.
+    By default, the output is guaranteed to be correct to within one unit in the last digit, and includes an error bound on top of that.
+    See :func:`arb_get_str` for details.

 Random number generation
 -------------------------------------------------------------------------------